Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 12 Januari 2025 18.19.50 UTC
+- WIB: Minggu, 12 Januari 2025 19.44.34 UTC
-- WITA: Minggu, 12 Januari 2025 19.19.50 UTC
+- WITA: Minggu, 12 Januari 2025 20.44.34 UTC
-- WIT: Minggu, 12 Januari 2025 20.19.50 UTC
+- WIT: Minggu, 12 Januari 2025 21.44.34 UTC

 Kutipan Inspiratif:
-"Nature is just enough; but men and women must comprehend and accept her suggestions."
+"The only place you find success before work is in the dictionary."

-Kategori: nature
+Kategori: motivational